Oldham Sixth Form College

 Oldham Sixth Form College is a government-funded college of further education in Oldham, Greater Manchester, England.
-Opened in 1992 as a specialist centre for advanced-level study, the Principal of the college is Jayne Clarke.
+Opened in 1992 as a specialist centre for advanced-level study, the Principal of the college is Suzannah Reeves.

 Despite being a relatively new college, the college has managed to gain an excellent reputation; with good reports coming from both OFSTED and the local paper.

 Courses

 The college offers over 100 courses that include academic, vocational and even GCSE courses.

 Students may take between two and four A level subjects to study; but some students have been known to take five subjects due to various reasons.

 Students who take three subjects study in the college for around 18 hours each week whereas students who take four subjects study in the college for around 22.5 hours.

 Students at the college are also able to take enrichment courses which are held once a week on a Wednesday afternoon.
 These enrichment courses can be vocational or academic.
 Some enrichment courses result in a qualification with some resulting in complete AS/A level qualifications.